18F/api-program/pages/process.md

 ---
 layout: page
-title:  "What the process looks like"
+title:  "What the IAA process looks like"
 permalink: /process/
 ---